databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/02-conversion-functions/try-to-binary.md

 <FunctionDescription description="Introduced or updated: v1.2.673"/>

-Attempts to convert supported data types, including variant, bitmap, geometry, and geography, into their binary representation, returning `NULL` if the conversion fails.
+An enhanced version of [TO_BINARY](to-binary.md) that converts an input expression to a binary value, returning `NULL` if the conversion fails instead of raising an error.

 See also: [TO_BINARY](to-binary.md)